WHAT ARE TIGER MUSKIES?

 Below is a photo of a full muskie caught with Anderson's Lodge on Lac Seul.
 Note the pointed tail (caudal fin) and the two sets of paired fins.

-Below, is a tiger muskie caught with Sunset Country Adventures on the Indian Lake Chain.
+Below is a tiger muskie caught with Sunset Country Adventures on the Indian Lake Chain.

 HOW DOES IT HAPPEN?

 While some reading this will recognize tiger muskies from stocked fisheries across the states, tiger muskies occur 100% naturally here in Sunset Country.
 A natural hybrid muskie is nothing short of an exciting catch.
-Although they are rare, they ARE caught here in Sunset Country often enough in one season to draw attention to them.
+Although rare, they ARE caught here in Sunset Country often enough in one season to draw attention to them.
 Anywhere pike and muskies frequent the waters, there's a possibility of catching a tiger muskie.

 Tiger muskies can tolerate warmer water better and grow at a faster rate than most pure muskie or pike